miazhx/broadway/README.md

 Let's have fun playing with this interactive Shiny App and see what you can find out about Broadway shows!

 ## Dataset
 The dataset stretches from the 1990s to August 2016, and only shows that reported capacity were included.
-Due to upload issues to shiny, the interactive word cloud is deactivated in the app.
 The dashboard has the following tabs:

 * Intro
 * Running Weeks